 They are found across Africa and Asia and sadly, because they are small and vulnerable even when rolled up, their numbers are in severe decline due to human activities.
 In China, Vietnam and some other south-east Asian regions, the meat of a pangolin is eaten as a delicacy.
 In addition, the scales which cover their body and are made of keratin (the same material we grow on our fingernails!) are highly prized for traditional medicine.

 This has led to many species of Asian pangolin being nearly ‘eaten to extinction’, as well as African pangolin species being targeted for the lucrative illegal trade in their meat and body parts.
+Across Africa pangolins are also hunted for bushmeat and sold in local markets.

 Many large illegal shipments have been intercepted by authorities.
 The biggest so far was around 12.7 tonnes of pangolin scales which was seized in Singapore en route from Nigeria to Thailand.
 This heart-breaking discovery equates to around 36,000 endangered pangolins being needlessly hunted and killed.